-In 2014, the uses of HFCs as propellants in aerosols for specific industrial purposes were about 5.5 tonnes.
+In 2016, the uses of HFCs as propellants in aerosols for specific industrial purposes were about 7 tonnes.
 This production is specifically approved by DEPA's grant of exemptions and production.
 The use for this specific industrial purpose had been stable for many years.

-In 2014, the consumption of HFC 134a in MDIs was estimated to 6.8 tonnes, as for 2013.
+It is estimated that in 2016, the consumption of HFC-134a in MDIs was 5.5 tonnes.

-As in previous years, there have been no reports of consumption of HFCs for chemical production, fire extinguishing equipment, or other application areas apart from those mentioned.
+As in previous years, there have been no reports of consumption of HFCs for chemical production, fire-extinguishing equipment, or other application areas apart from those mentioned.